Nathan Cooley Keep: Biography

 Robert Tanner Freeman, the son of former slaves, was accepted to Harvard's dental school at the age of 22 and graduated in 1869.
 He was the first African-American dental college graduate.
 Keep's administrative insistence upon "right and justice above expediency" in the Freeman case exemplified inherent leadership qualities that helped to establish an aura of fairness and morality that up to today has reflected with favor upon the university.
 The tower, or "keep", that appears on the shield of the Dental School honors Keep's pivotal role in the establishment of the school.

+He died on March 11, 1875, at Boston, Massachusetts.